 - Woeful treatment of wet hair

 Post-shower or bath, the first thing so many of us do is comb or brush our wet hair.
 When wet, our hair is, in fact, at its weakest and combing or brushing it (no doubt in a rush) leaves it at a heightened risk of breakage.
 Eliminate this risk by either carefully combing your dry hair prior to stepping into the shower or combing hair in the shower when it still has conditioner on it.
-In both instances, use a wide tooth comb and, afterwards, pat dry hair carefully.
+In both instances, use a wide tooth comb like our Conditioner comb – its smooth, tapered teeth ensure a snag-free action when teasing out knots and distributing conditioner.
+Afterwards, pat hair carefully, rather than rub it, to avoid roughing up strands and hair follicles.

 Not choosing the right brush